jumpbytehq/BGLocation/README.md

 # BGLocation
 iOS App to trigger location updates in background

-The app is in trial phase right now and part of a Swift/Cordova Plugin.
+The app is in trial phase right now and will be integrated into a Swift/Cordova Plugin.